-INDIANAPOLIS, Nov.
-25, 2014 (GLOBE NEWSWIRE) -- The Federal Home Loan Bank of Indianapolis ("Bank") announced today that it will repurchase up to $200,000,000 in par value of excess stock (provided that no fractional shares will be repurchased) from shareholders that are members or former members (or their successors-in-interest).
+INDIANAPOLIS, May 11, 2015 (GLOBE NEWSWIRE) -- The Federal Home Loan Bank of Indianapolis (“Bank”) announced today that it will repurchase up to $250,000,000 in par value of excess stock (provided that no fractional shares will be repurchased) from shareholders that are members or former members (or their successors-in-interest).
 This repurchase is being undertaken for general capital management purposes.
-Letters of repurchase were mailed to affected shareholders on November 25, 2014, and the repurchase will occur on or about December 15, 2014, provided that the repurchase meets all of the terms and conditions of the Bank's Capital Plan as of the date of the repurchase.
+Letters of repurchase were e-mailed to affected shareholders on May 11, 2015, and the repurchase will occur on or about May 28, 2015, provided that the repurchase meets all of the terms and conditions of the Bank's Capital Plan as of the date of the repurchase.

 Safe Harbor Statement

 This document may contain forward-looking statements within the meaning of the U.S. Private Securities Litigation Reform Act of 1995 concerning plans, objectives, goals, strategies, future events or performance.
 Forward-looking statements can be identified by words such as “anticipates,” “intends,” “plans,” “seeks,” “believes,” “estimates,” “expects” or the negative of those terms or comparable terminology.
 Any forward-looking statement contained in this document reflects our current beliefs and expectations.
 Actual results or performance may differ materially from what is expressed in any forward-looking statements.